CLTsolutions/the_rubyist/docs/objects.md

 ## Messages

 - You send objects messages
-  - Most of which correspond to names of methods that you're asking the object to execute
+  - Most correspond to names of methods that you're asking the object to execute
 - An object responds to a message if the object has a method defined whose name corresponds to the message.

 ## Methods